art teacher with two kids

 ZARA HAQUE

-Classes at Forum: Acrylic Colour Exploration and Beginner Acrylic
+Classes at Forum: Acrylic Colour Exploration, Beginner Acrylic, and Children’s Art

 Forum Art Centre’s instructors are committed to developing the full artistic potential of each student with creative guidance from experienced artists.